AlmaCookBook/AlmaCookBook.github.io/docs/conda/mamba-venvs.md

 ```

 This assumes that you have already followed the [using mamba for the first time](mamba-first.md) tutorial on this site.
-Conda environments can be shared amonst users, and for yourself you can share them between different applications, eg all your nextflow pipelines can use the same environment.
+Conda environments can be shared amongst users, and for yourself you can share them between different applications, e.g., all your nextflow pipelines can use the same environment.

 Mamba environments manage dependencies and packages for you, and are the preferred way to install R packages.
 Most R packages can be installed from mamba wiby prepending "r-" eg "r-tidyverse" etc.